 Employee Engagement – What Do the Stats Say?

-Let’s have a look at a few statistics to get an idea:
+Let’s have a look at a few statistics to get a better idea of employee engagement:

 - According to a report published by Gallup, highly engaged teams generated 21% higher profits.

-- A 2017 Gallup report stated that engaged employees can boost productivity by 17%.
+- A 2017 Gallup report states that engaged employees can boost productivity by 17%.

 - A more engaged business unit is 12% more focused on customer advocacy.